 In 1996, the Center for the Study and Prevention of Violence (CSPV), at the University of Colorado at Boulder, with initial funding from the Colorado Division of Criminal Justice, Centers for Disease Control and Prevention, and the Pennsylvania Commission on Crime and Delinquency, and with major long-term funding from the Office of Juvenile Justice and Delinquency Prevention (OJJDP), designed and launched a national violence prevention initiative to identify and replicate violence prevention programs that are effective.
 The project, called Blueprints for Violence Prevention (today renamed Blueprints for Healthy Youth Development), identifies youth prevention and intervention programs that meet a strict scientific standard of program effectiveness.
 Program effectiveness is based upon an initial review by CSPV and a final review and recommendation from a distinguished Advisory Board, comprised of 6 to 8 experts in the field of youth development.
 The model and promising programs, called Blueprints, have been effective in reducing problem behaviors and promoting healthy youth development.
-To date, more than 1,250 programs have been reviewed, and the Center continues to look for programs which meet the selection criteria.
 As a result of the funding from OJJDP, the Blueprints Initiative became a comprehensive effort to provide communities with a set of demonstrated effective programs and the technical assistance and monitoring necessary to plan for and develop an effective violence intervention.

 The Technical Assistance and Training Component of the Blueprints Initiative